ListenerJubatus/smtheme-fiftyOne/readme.md

 -----------
 The master branch, as of April 10, 2017, is now the 5.0 branch that was created by Riakodoadm, and the previous version has been moved to a new "5.2" branch.
 This mirrors the similar rollback that StepMania itself performed.

 Since the new 5.1 is meant to be more compatible with 5.0.x, you no longer need a nightly build to run this theme.
+However, the edit mode menu is broken because it will require some backend support code to be backported from the 5.2 branch of StepMania.

 Introduction
 -----------